lipehmoreira/lipehmoreira/README.md

 ## <h1>Filipe Santos</h1>

-💻 Technology professional with extensive experience since 2015.
-Seeking an opportunity to transition my career and work as a Back-end developer.
+💻 Hi, my name is Filipe, i´m 30 years old and a technology professional with extensive experience since 2015.
+Currently i´m seeking an opportunity to transition my career and work as a Back-end developer.

  <div>
   <a href="https://github.com/lipehmoreira">